 Hi!
 Welcome to our blog community where you can share book recommendations and literacy activities.
 Blog membership is free and required to participate.
-Members' participation supports the development of services provided by EVS Orlando Tutor.
+Members' participation supports the development of services provided by EVS Tutor Desk.

 Ms. Cathy's R. E. A. D. Book Club

 (Read, Enjoy, Analyze, Discuss)

 1. Post a review of a children's book that you enjoyed or start a discussion

 on any topic in Education.

 2. For book reviews, please include the title, summary, author, and what age reader

 would most enjoy the book.

 3. Your participation is a gift supporting Education.
 Thanks for your posts and comments!

 |Posted by Cathy McLarnon on November 29, 2013 at 4:45 PM||comments (0)|